-Born in Sydney, Australia, Lincoln turned to wrestling after gaining a reputation as a fine amateur playing both cricket and rugby.
+Born in Sydney, Australia, James McDonald Lincoln turned to wrestling after gaining a reputation as a fine amateur player of cricket and rugby.
 Following school he was employed in the advertising department of the St James Tobacco Company.

-It was an advertising campaign for the wrestling tournament at the Leichardt Stadium that got the youngster interested in wrestling and he joined the Sydney Police Boys Club to learn how to wrestle.
+An advertising campaign for the wrestling tournament at the Leichardt Stadium got the youngster interested in wrestling and he joined the Sydney Police Boys Club to learn how to wrestle.

 Under Paul Lincoln and Ray Hunter management the coffee bar established itself as a home for many young entertainers, giving them the chance to display their talent to fellow customers.
 Amongst the many who took this opportunity and went on to greater fame were Tommy Steele, Adam Faith, Marty Wilde and Cliff Richard.
 Lincoln also opened an Italian restaurant in Soho and together with Ray Hunter, Bob Anthony Al ' Hayes he purchased The Cromwellian bar, restaurant and casino.

 Paul pulled on a mask and appeared on his own bills as one of Britain's top masked men.
+The move was inspired.
+The supporting role Aussie became one of the biggest crowd pullers in the country.
 Even without television exposure his masked persona became a household name, often imitated but never equalled.
-Find out more in the Wrestling Heritage Top 20 Masked Men.

 Here was a real mighty atom; a very powerful man inside his thirteen stone frame.
 One of the hard men and best wrestlers on the northern circuit.
 Pete claimed to be Britain’s strongest middleweight, and entertained fans prior to his matches by blowing up hot water bottles until they burst.
 The anticipation of waiting for the bottle to burst was incredible, but burst it did and we all jumped.
 Then Pete might well bend a few iron bars before actually getting down to the business of wrestling.
 Here at Heritage we are always reminding readers the biggest names were not necessarily the best.
 Well, here’s the proof.